-Crozier didn't detail specifics of the planned cost cuts, but said: “They’ll come right across the board,” but not affect programming costs."
-And asked if job cuts will be involved, he added that the measures "may involve some people as well.”
-He said that "You have to be prepared
+Crozier didn't detail specifics of the planned cost cuts, but said “they’ll come right across the board, but not affect programming costs."
+Asked if job cuts will be involved, he said that the measures "may involve some people as well,” adding that "you have to be prepared."

 Crozier said the unchanged ad results for the first half were driven by uncertainty ahead of the EU referendum in late June.
 Post-September, the impact of the Brexit vote is unclear, he said, explaining that the vote result itself doesn't seem to have provided another hit to ad trends, which have been affected since early in the year.

-Asked about the impact of the drop in the British pound due to the Brexit vote, Crozier said ITV expects a roughly $97.0 million (£74.0 million pounds) boost to revenue in 2016 due to currency exchange rates that mean higher pound results flowing in from the company's U.S. business.
+Asked about the impact of the drop in the British pound due to the Brexit vote, Crozier said ITV expects a roughly £74.0 million ($97.0 million) boost to revenue in 2016 due to currency exchange rates that mean higher pound results flowing in from the company's U.S. business.

 Crozier also reiterated that ITV will continue to look at acquiring production companies, as well as investing in talent, joint ventures, digital businesses and "SVOD propositions" that the company plans to develop over the next 12-18 months.

-The CEO was also asked if the lower pound affects ITV's thinking about acquisitions abroad or could lead U.S. companies to look at buying ITV, an idea that has come up repeatedly in market chatter since Liberty Global bought a small stake in the company.
-Crozier has in the past said ITV was a consolidator, not seller.
-"I suppose the exchange rate makes things more affordable, but it doesn't make people do things they wouldn't have otherwise done," he said on Wednesday.
+The CEO also was asked if the lower pound affects ITV's thinking about acquisitions abroad or could lead U.S. companies to look at buying ITV, an idea that has come up repeatedly in market chatter since Liberty Global bought a small stake in the company.
+Crozier has in the past said ITV was a consolidator, not a seller.
+"I suppose the exchange rate makes things more affordable, but it doesn't make people do things they wouldn't have otherwise done," he said on Tuesday.
 "I haven't heard any rumors about anyone looking to buy anyone.
-I would never speculate on ourselves, but frankly I have never heard anyone speculate on us either at the moment."
+I would never speculate on ourselves, but frankly I have never heard anyone speculate on us either, at the moment."

-When ITV looks at acquisitions, he added that "sure exchange rates can be helpful from time to time, but we look at the core issues," such as the management team and strength of a company.
+When ITV looks at acquisitions, Crozier added that "exchange rates can be helpful from time to time, but we look at the core issues," such as the management team and strength of a company.
 "If there is a way to do that at slightly greater value, great.
 But it wouldn't make us buy a company we didn't want to buy, and I always assume that most people the other way round will act equally as rationally."

-Crozier on Wednesday's call also mentioned somewhat of a "recalibration" away from digital ad spending to TV spending as marketers realize what online ads can and can not do.
+Crozier on Tuesday's call also mentioned somewhat of a "recalibration" away from digital ad spending to TV spending as marketers realize what online ads can and cannot do.
 He said that trend could be seen in the U.S., U.K. and also Germany.

-Asked about his six years at the U.K. TV giant and his future there, Crozier said "I am committed to ITV" and argued that the company was in great shape.
+Asked about his six years at the U.K. TV giant and his future there, Crozier said, "I am committed to ITV," and he asserted that the company was in great shape.